timlichtenberg/2stage_scripts_data/README.md

 Further details on the simulation code (for the single planetesimal simulations) can be found at: https://github.com/timlichtenberg/i2elvis_planet.

-## Planetary orbital migration
+## Planetary orbital migration: simulation code & data

-The data files for migration simulations are in:
+The data and simulation code files for migration are in:

     .
     ├── /data
     │   ├── /migration                  # Planet orbital migration data

-The following script illustrates how to use the data:
+The following scripts illustrate how to use the data:

     .
     ├── fig_1.py